Peaceful Revolution: 40th anniversary of GDR

 Celebrations for Republic Day on 7 October 1989, the 40th anniversary of the founding of the GDR, were marred by demonstrations.
 There had been protests in the preceding weeks, and Hungary and Czechoslovakia now allowed East Germans to travel freely across their borders to the west.
 From 1 to 8 October, 14 "Freedom Trains" took 12,000 East German refugees from Prague across GDR territory to West Germany, with cheers from East Germans as they passed.
 All were signs that the anniversary, which Mikhail Gorbachev attended, would not run smoothly.

 Although there were almost 500,000 Soviet troops stationed in the GDR, they were not going to help suppress any demonstrations.
 It later emerged that Gorbachev had ordered that the troops were to stay in their barracks during the commemorations.
 As the reformist Gorbachev was paraded along Unter den Linden, cheering crowds lining the street called out "Gorbi, Gorbi," and "Gorbi, help us."
 However, there were still fears of a Tiananmen Square-style crackdown, as on 2 October, the SED party official Egon Krenz was in Beijing, at the anniversary of the founding of People's Republic of China.
 There, he said, "In the struggles of our time, the GDR and China stand side by side."

-On 7 October, a candelight demonstration with 1,500 protesters around Gethsemane Church in Prenzlauer Berg, Berlin was crushed by security forces, who beat people up and made around 500 arrests.
+On 7 October, a candelight demonstration with 1,500 protesters around Gethsemane Church in Prenzlauer Berg, Berlin was crushed by security forces, who beat and hurt people up and made around 500 arrests.
 Other protests outside the Palace of the Republic were also brutally repressed.

 There were protests throughout the country, the most organised being three consecutive demonstrations in Saxony on 7, 8 and 9 October in Plauen, Dresden and Leipzig respectively.
 In Leipzig, there was no violence, as the 70,000 participants were too many for the 8,000 armed security forces present to tackle.
 "The message from Leipzig soared over the entire country: The masses had the power to topple the regime peacefully".

 When numerous East Germans were arrested for protesting the 40th-anniversary celebrations, many of them sang "The Internationale" in police custody to imply that they, rather than their captors, were the real revolutionaries.

 On 18 October, only eleven days after these events, Honecker was removed as head of the party and the state and was replaced by Egon Krenz.